MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ![alt text](image-19.png)

 ##### Http APC Call #3: Verify Sim Swap

+Once you have the HTTP client configured and retrieved the network identifier, proceed to make a Sim Swap verification request.
+This call will check whether the SIM card you are using for the cellular network has been replaced recently.
+For more informtion on this APC Call: [Sim Swap Detection](#sim-swap-detection).

 1. Prepare the verify sim swap content:

+// TODO fix networkIdentifier

 ```csharp
 string simSwapApiUrl = $"{baseUrl}/sim-swap/sim-swap:verify";
 var simSwapContent = new